FailAcademy/learning/wdp-vancouver/_slides/week-03/01-ajax-apis.md

 # Working with Ajax

-- You can use Ajax with plain vanilla JavaScript, but it can be a bit onerous
+- You can use Ajax with plain vanilla JavaScript, but it can be a bit tedious.
-- Luckily, jQuery provide several methods that make undertaking Ajax-related tasks much easier
+- Luckily, jQuery provides several methods that make undertaking Ajax-related tasks much easier

 ---